AntoineSebert/dandelion/documents/submission 2/literature-review-draft.md

 > This paper describes the philosophy and structure of a multiprogramming system that can be extended with a hierarchy of operating systems to suit diverse requirements of program scheduling and resource allocation.
 The system nucleus simulates an environment in which program  execution and input/output are handled uniformly as parallel, cooperating processes.
 A fundamental set of primitives allows the dynamic creation and control of a hierarchy of processes as well as the communication among them.

 - general notes
-  * defines the notion of "kernel"
+  * defines the notion of kernel and IPC
+  * theoretical
 - techniques
   * *null*
 - pros
-  *
+  * simple API
 - cons
   * old
 - supervisor notes